What is Blind Soccer?

 Cost: $20 per child, to be paid in cash upon registration

 For enquiries about programs or to find out how your club can get involved, please contact the Megan Smith at FFV (9474 1800) or Blind Sports & Recreation Victoria (email@example.com).

 Welcome to the Victorian B League - Come and be part of an Australian first

-Blind Football (soccer) is played outdoors by blind and vision impaired athletes on a futsal-sized pitch with side kickboards.
+Blind Football (soccer) is played indoors or outdoors by blind and vision impaired athletes on a futsal-sized pitch with side kickboards.
 Sighted people can also participate as outfield players by wearing eye-shades and the goalkeeper is sighted.
 There are two teams of five; four outfield players and a goalkeeper.
 It is played with an audible ball which makes a rattling noise to allow players to locate it.
-We have a pictorial flyer you can view to read more about the program.

 - Enhances communication skills